Navy patrol ships deal worth £348m says MoD

 The Scottish government said independence offered the best future for the shipbuilding industry.

 The new patrol vessels will be used to support counter-terrorism, counter-piracy and anti-smuggling operations in UK waters.

 Announcing the contract, UK Defence Secretary Michael Fallon said: "UK warships are only built in UK shipyards.
 This multi-million pound contract shows our commitment to investing in new ships for the Royal Navy and maintaining in the UK the expertise needed to build the warships of the future.

 "It will benefit the dedicated workers of the Clyde, their families and the local economy in Glasgow.

-"This sort of investment by the UK Government is vital for the sustainment of shipbuilding in the city and the hundreds of specialist manufacturing and engineering roles that play an important role in providing war fighting capability for the Royal Navy."'Value for money'
+"This sort of investment by the UK Government is vital for the sustainment of shipbuilding in the city and the hundreds of specialist manufacturing and engineering roles that play an important role in providing war fighting capability for the Royal Navy."